Linux: Local Enumeration

 Learn to efficiently enumerate a Linux machine and identify possible weaknesses

-This room from describes some technique to enumerate and escalate privilege after getting a shell in a Linux machine.
+This room from tryHackMe describes some technique to enumerate and escalate privilege after getting a shell in a Linux machine.

 Target website shows the way to connect and get a reverse shell: